 The UNT Libraries are committed to keeping you informed on issues related to copyright, author rights, licensing, and other intellectual property issues that affect our academic community.
 Find out more about our service offerings in this area.
 See Also:

 The Scholarly Open Access E-journal Support service will provide hosting and consultation support to the UNT departments and faculty who are interested in producing their own online open access scholarly journal.

-The UNT Libraries Scholarly Publishing Services offers:
+The UNT Libraries Scholarly Publishing Services offer:

 Research and Instruction

-We offer library workshops throughout the semester that are open to anyone who would like to attend.
-We also offer classes that faculty arrange for their students for specific courses.
 The skills and concepts taught in these classes provide students with a better comprehension of library research and improve their skills using the Libraries.